HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/0-graphql/index.md

 ### IDs

-All objects in the GraphQL API have a global ID (field `id`), which can be used as a cache key or to refetch the object using query type **node**.
+Some objects in the GraphQL API have a global ID (field `id`), which can be used as a cache key or to refetch the object using query type **node**.

 Global IDs in the Routing API are defined by [Relay](https://facebook.github.io/relay/graphql/objectidentification.htm) and should not be confused with other IDs (such as `gtfsId`) that objects may have.